afteracademy/goserve-docs/postgres/api-reference.md

 ### Get Blog by ID

-Get a specific blog by its MongoDB ObjectID.
+Get a specific blog by its PostgresSQL UUID.

 ```http
 GET /blog/id/{id}
 ```

 **Parameters:**
-- `id` (string, required) - MongoDB ObjectID of the sample
+- `id` (string, required) - PostgresSQL UUID of the sample

 **Response:**
 ```json